-- Dataset 3: a subset of dataset 2 containing those patients that arrived within the 25 week period.
-(We use dataset 2 for occupancy statistics.) - Dataset 4: a subset of the dataset 2 containing those patients who both entered and departed the system between Dec.
-5, 2004, and May 28, 2005, and have LOS less then 48 hours. - Dataset 5: a subset of dataset 3 containing those patients who were admitted after visiting the ED ("exit\group=1"). - Dataset 6: a subset of dataset 3 containing those patients who were not admitted after visiting the ED ("exit\group=2"). - Dataset 7: a subset of dataset 2 containing those patients whose departure times are in the 25-week period (from Dec.
-5, 2004, to May 28, 2005). - Dataset 8: a subset of dataset 7 containing those patients who were admitted after visiting the ED ("exit\group=1"). - Dataset 9: a subset of dataset 7 containing those patients who were not admitted after visiting the ED ("exit\group=2").
+- Dataset 2: the subset of dataset 1 containing those patients who went to the EIMU within the comprehensive ED during the 25 week period; we refer to the EIMU simply as the ED. - Dataset 3: the subset of dataset 2 containing those patients that arrived within the 25 week period.
+(We use dataset 2 for occupancy statistics.) - Dataset 4: the subset of the dataset 2 containing those patients who who both entered and departed the system between Dec.
+5, 2004, and May 28, 2005, and have LOS less then 48 hours. - Dataset 5: the subset of dataset 3 containing those patients who were admitted after visiting the ED ("exit_group=1").

+- Dataset 6: the subset of dataset 3 containing those patients who were not admitted after visiting the ED ("exit_group=2"). - Dataset 7: the subset of dataset 2 containing those patients whose departure times are in the 25-week period (from Dec.
+5, 2004, to May 28, 2005). - Dataset 8: the subset of dataset 7 containing those patients who were admitted after visiting the ED ("exit_group=1"). - Dataset 9: the subset of dataset 7 containing those patients who were not admitted after visiting the ED ("exit_group=2").